Edmond Halley: Publications and inventions

-In 1676, Flamsteed helped Halley publish his first paper, titled "A Direct and Geometrical Method of Finding the Aphelia, Eccentricities, and Proportions of the Primary Planets, Without Supposing Equality in Angular Motion", about planetary orbits, in Philosophical Transactions of the Royal Society.
-Influenced by Flamsteed's project to compile a catalogue of stars of the northern celestial hemisphere, Halley proposed to do the same for the southern sky, dropping out of school to do so.
-He chose the south Atlantic island of Saint Helena (west of Africa), from which he would be able to observe not only the southern stars, but also some of the northern stars with which to cross-reference them.
-King Charles II supported his endeavour.
-Halley sailed to the island in late 1676, then set up an observatory with a large sextant with telescopic sights.
-Over a year, he made observations with which he would produce the first telescopic catalogue of the southern sky, and observed a transit of Mercury across the Sun.
-Focusing on this latter observation, Halley realised that observing the solar parallax of a planet—more ideally using the transit of Venus, which would not occur within his lifetime—could be used to trigonometrically determine the distances between Earth, Venus, and the Sun.
+In 1676, Flamsteed helped Halley publish his first paper, titled "A Direct and Geometrical Method of Finding the Aphelia, Eccentricities, and Proportions of the Primary Planets, Without Supposing Equality in Angular Motion", on planetary orbits, in Philosophical Transactions of the Royal Society.
+Influenced by Flamsteed's project to compile a catalogue of stars of the northern celestial hemisphere, Halley proposed to do the same for the southern sky.
+He left Oxford to undertake the project, chosing the South Atlantic island of Saint Helena, from which he could observe southern stars as well as some northern stars for comparison.
+King Charles II supported the expedition.

+Halley sailed to Saint Helena in late 1676 and established an observatory with a large sextant with telescopic sights.
+Over the following year, he made observations for what became the first telescopic catalogue of the southern sky, and observed a transit of Mercury across the Sun.
+Focusing the Mercury transit, Halley recognised that observations of planetary solar parallax, especially during a transit of Venus, could be used to determine trigonometrically the distances between Earth, Venus and the Sun.
 (Note: He wrote as late as 1716 in hopes of a future expedition to make these observations.)